 The detailed development of operating costs is detailed in Appendix E2.
 Increased route length and travel time result in an increased operating cost (refer to Table 4-3).
 Option 1 with freeway stations requires 7 peak buses and 36,652 annual service hours.
 Option 2 with off-line stations and stops requires 9 peak buses and 47,965 service hours.
 The annual operating cost of Option 1 is \$6.53 million compared to Option 2 at \$8.59 million.
 Option 2 with increased service hours and miles will cost approximately \$2.06 million annually to operate.
-This increased annual operating cost should be compared to the one-time capital cost and annual maintenance cost of constructing freeway stations.
+This increased annual operating cost of constructing freeway stations.